 CBD isolate is the most pure form of CBD.
 It is extracted from the hemp plant without any of the plant’s other compounds.

 What kind of CBD do we use here at Nature’s Ultra?
-Well, we start with premium grade CBD isolate, which is cultivated on our 1500-acre hemp partner farm in Colorado.
+Well, we start with premium grade CBD isolate, which is cultivated on our partner farm in Colorado.
 Our proprietary CO2 extraction method allows us to extract CBD without the use of any harsh chemicals, and our cultivation practices are organic and sustainable.
 As the CBD goes through the manufacturing process, our quality assurance system tests to ensure that it’s pure, potent, and contains no THC.
-Because our CBD contains 0% THC and is derived from hemp rather than marijuana, it’s legal in all 50 states!
+Because our CBD contains 0% THC and is derived from hemp rather than marijuana, it’s legal in most states!

 Once we’re satisfied that we have the highest-quality CBD possible, we combine it with Young Living essential oils to create our very own smart spectrum CBD.
 It’s pure, potent, and high-quality, and it allows you to enjoy the benefits of both the CBD and the terpenes found in essential oils.
 We test multiple times to ensure that it contains no THC, and we’re transparent about the test results so you can be completely confident in the products you use.
 All you have to do is visit this page, click on the file for your product, and find your specific batch number that is printed on the bottom of your product.
 You’ll be able to see for yourself that it contains 0% THC!